Last updated Dec 16, 2022

 Events

-The App migration platform provides notifications to your cloud app using the following event types:
+The app migration platform provides notifications to your cloud app using the following event types:

 Event typeDescription

 listener-triggeredNotifies your cloud app when core product data migration is complete or incomplete.
-The App migration platform will not notify your cloud app if core product data migration fails.
+The app migration platform will not notify your cloud app if core product data migration fails.

 app-data-uploadedNotifies your cloud app that app data upload to the Atlassian secure cloud storage is complete.

 listener-erroredNotifies your cloud app that the execution of your server side listener method (onStartAppMigration) has stopped with an exception.
-Please refer to server side exceptions page for more information about this event and follow up actions for your cloud app.
+Please refer to server side exceptions page for more information about this event and follow-up actions for your cloud app.

 Note: This feature is available for app migrations using CCMA v3.3.7 and JCMA v1.7.2 onwards.

 transfer-cancellation-requestedNotifies your cloud app that a customer requested a transfer to be cancelled.
-Please refer to transfer cancellation page for more information about this event and follow up actions for your cloud app.
+Please refer to transfer cancellation page for more information about this event and follow-up actions for your cloud app.

-The App migration platform may notify your cloud app about events in a different order to the list above. app-data-uploaded may appear before listener-triggered event notifications.
+The app migration platform may notify your cloud app about events in a different order to the list above. app-data-uploaded may appear before listener-triggered event notifications.

-App migration platform can introduce new event types in addition to above listed event types.
+The app migration platform can introduce new event types in addition to above listed event types.
 New event types can have different event attributes.

 It's a good practice to validate the event's payload and return an error response (HTTP 4xx) if the validation fails.
 This will help you monitor the failed webhook events and investigate for any missing events.
 We will retry sending the webhook event for this scenario.